Oceania: Archaeogenetics

 Archaeology, linguistics, and existing genetic studies indicate that Oceania was settled by two major waves of migration.
 The first migration of Australo-Melanesians took place c.
 40 to 80 thousand years ago, and these migrants, Papuans, colonised much of Near Oceania.
 Approximately 3.5 thousand years ago, a second expansion of Austronesian speakers arrived in Near Oceania, and the descendants of these people spread to the far corners of the Pacific, colonising Remote Oceania.
 Mitochondrial DNA (mtDNA) studies quantify the magnitude of the Austronesian expansion and demonstrate the homogenising effect of this expansion.
 With regards to Papuan influence, autochthonous haplogroups support the hypothesis of a long history in Near Oceania, with some lineages suggesting a time depth of 60 thousand years.
 Santa Cruz, a population located in Remote Oceania, is an anomaly with extreme frequencies of autochthonous haplogroups of Near Oceanian origin.

-Large areas of New Guinea are unexplored by scientists and anthropologists due to extensive forestation and mountainous terrain.
+Large areas of New Guinea are unexplored by scientists and anthropologists due to extensive deforestation and mountainous terrain.
 Known indigenous tribes in Papua New Guinea have very little contact with local authorities aside from the authorities knowing who they are.
-Many remain preliterate and, at the national or international level, the names of tribes and information about them is extremely hard to obtain.
+Many remain preliterate and, at the national or international level, the names of tribes and information about them are extremely hard to obtain.
 The Indonesian provinces of Papua and West Papua on the island of New Guinea are home to an estimated 44 uncontacted tribal groups.